-A furlough is defined as a temporary leave or reduction in hours without pay in order to respond to low work volumes as well as a projected decrease in revenue.
+Under this policy, a furlough is defined as a temporary leave or reduction in hours without pay in order to respond to anticipated or actual low work volumes or a anticipated or actual decrease in funding/revenue.

-2475.2 SCOPE: Effects all Bonner County positions
+2475.2 SCOPE: Effects all Bonner County positions.